aproxis/VideoCutter/README.md

 ## Overview

 VideoCutter automates the process of creating engaging video content from images and video clips.
 It provides a complete pipeline from processing raw media to producing polished slideshows with depth effects, transitions, audio mixing, custom branding, and professional subtitles.
+The project is currently in a functional beta state and is preparing for a significant refactoring of its core scripts to enhance modularity and maintainability.

 ## Features